novintic/FlukeEmu-FluCom/README.md

 * the whole setup is portable and compact, you could in theory put the whole thing inside your cabinet/UUT and comfortably use VNC to remote control the Fluke.
 You could also run the thing ‚headless‘ making it even smaller.

 ## Credits
-We would like to credit Adam from OneCircuit for coming up with the idea of a Fluke emulator and hardware combination (and of course for being the first to actually write one and make it available).
+We would like to credit Adam Courchesne (@onecircuit) for coming up with the idea of a Fluke emulator and hardware combination
+(and of course for being the first to actually write one and make it available).
 However, as of now, the emulator shown here has been largely rewritten.